yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_postgresql_cluster.md

   - 3: `unspecified`.
     - `pooling_mode` (String).
 Mode that the connection pooler is working in.
 See descriptions of all modes in the [documentation for Odyssey](https://github.com/yandex/odyssey/blob/master/docs/configuration/rules.md#pool).
   - `postgresql_config` (Map Of String).
 PostgreSQL cluster configuration.
 For detailed information specific to your PostgreSQL version, please refer to the [API proto specifications](https://github.com/yandex-cloud/cloudapi/tree/master/yandex/cloud/mdb/postgresql/v1/config).
+  - `connection_manager` [Block].
+Connection Manager integration configuration for the cluster.
+    - `enabled` (Bool).
+Indicates whether Connection Manager integration is enabled for the cluster.
+    - `connections_folder_id` (String).
+ID of the folder where connections for the cluster are created.
+    - `secrets_folder_id` (String).
+ID of the folder where connection secrets are created.
   - `resources` [Block].
 Resources allocated to hosts of the PostgreSQL cluster.
     - `disk_size` (**Required**)(Number).
 Volume of the storage available to a PostgreSQL host, in gigabytes.
     - `disk_type_id` (String).
 Type of the storage of PostgreSQL hosts.